liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/configure-amsi-integration.md

 ## Test and verify AMSI integration with SharePoint Server

 You can test the Antimalware Scan Interface (AMSI) feature to verify that it's working correctly.
 This involves sending a request to SharePoint Server with a special test string that Microsoft Defender recognizes is for testing purposes.
-This test string isn't dangerous, but Microsoft Defender treats it as if it is malicious so you can confirm how it behaves when it encounters malicious requests.
+This test string isn't dangerous, but Microsoft Defender treats it as if it's malicious so you can confirm how it behaves when it encounters malicious requests.

 If AMSI integration is enabled in SharePoint Server and is using Microsoft Defender as its malware detection engine, the presence of this test string results in the request being blocked by AMSI instead of being processed by SharePoint.